duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 ### Reference Exclusivity

-An exclusive reference is the only accessible reference to the given memory.
+An exclusive reference is the only accessible reference to the given memory at one point of execution, even though there may be other inaccessible references to the same memory.

-Unqiue reference implies exclusivity, but not the other way around.
+Unique reference implies exclusivity, but not the other way around.

 <!-- - In Rust, exclusive reference can grant an exclusive access to its memory.
     - When an exclusive reference is created, the original reference becomes not accessible until the new reference is no longer live in order to avoid data race.